KUL-recon-lab/course_nucmed_tech/latex/main.md

 % ''''''''''''''''''''''''''''''''''''''''''''

 To deal with differential equations, the Laplace transform is a valuable tool.
-Appendix [??](#app:laplace) gives the definition and a short table of the features we need for the problem at hand.
+Appendix [](#app:laplace) gives the definition and a short table of the features we need for the problem at hand.
 The strength of the Laplace transform is that derivatives and integrals with respect to {math}`t` become simple functions of {math}`s`.
 After transformation, elimination of variables is easy.
 The result is then back-transformed to the time domain.
 Laplace transform of [](#eq:C_E) and [](#eq:C_M) results in

 ```{math}
 :label: eq:sc_E